 - Check your filter.
-It’s so easy to forget to replace your furnace filter but eventually it will collect enough contents that it will become fully clogged and prevent enough airflow to shut down the furnace.
-For your average filter I recommend to replace every three months.
+It’s so easy to forget to replace your furnace filter but eventually, it will collect enough contents that it will become fully clogged and prevent enough airflow to shut down the furnace.
+For your average filter, I recommend replacing it every three months.
 If you hold it up to the light and you can’t see any shine through, toss it out.
 If light passes through, feel free to slide it back in.

 **Disclaimer: The previous sentence was rated PG-13**

 2) Check for power.
 This happens more than you’d guess, especially in the summer for some reason, but often the switch to the furnace is accidentally flipped.
 Usually located at the top of the stairs leading to the basement, there is a switch that provides power to the furnace.
 Most of the time it gets flipped when guests just start randomly pressing switches trying to get the basement lights to shut off.
 Both of these are simple tips that can save you money and time shivering in the cold.

 But beyond those two suggestions, there isn’t much I can recommend.
 Furnaces can be complex pieces of equipment that can become very dangerous if improperly repaired.